AxdeKlerk/SLP/DEBUGGING.md

 **Lesson Learned:**

 The *Django* template language does not support Python tuple syntax in `if` statements.
 To check multiple values, I must use `or` (or `and`) to chain conditions.
 It is important to reference the correct model field, in this case the (`product_category`), when testing values.
 Using the wrong field name will always fail, even `if` the condition looks correct.

+## Logic Error for Forgot Username View

+**Bug:**

+The forgot username feature did not work.
+Submitting the form just reloaded the same page and never redirected to the done page.
+No email was sent to the terminal.
+After checking the `views.py`, I saw the condition was written as `if request.method == "Post":`.
+The browser always sends the HTTP method in uppercase (`"POST"`), so this condition never matched.
+As a result, the code inside never ran.

+**Fix:**
+I corrected the case of the request method check to `"POST"`.
+With this fix, the form submission was processed, the email was printed to the terminal, and the redirect to the `password_reset_done` page worked as expected.

+**Lesson Learned:**

+In *Django*, `request.method` is always uppercase.
+If I use lowercase or mixed case like `"Post"`, the condition will never be true.
+Always check against `"POST"` for form submissions and `"GET"` for page loads.